The Day the Violence Died: Production

 Kirk Douglas (pictured in 1994) guest stars in the episode as the voice of Chester J. Lampwick.

 Actor Kirk Douglas guest stars in the episode as Chester J. Lampwick.
-William Hickey, not Douglas, was the producers' first choice for the role, who they described as "famous for being a grouchy, mean old man".
-Oakley and Weinstein, who often search for "the absolutely perfect voice" when looking for guest stars rather than simply using celebrities, felt that Hickey's gruff raspy voice would be perfect for the role, but he turned them down.
-In Nancy Cartwright's autobiography My Life as a 10-Year-Old Boy, she comments that the episode's script was a "gem" and recalls that Kirk Douglas's recording session, directed by Josh Weinstein, was fraught with interruptions.
+William Hickey was the producers' first choice for the role, who they described as "famous for being a grouchy, mean old man"; Oakley and Weinstein, who often search for "the absolutely perfect voice" when looking for guest stars rather than simply using celebrities, felt that Hickey's gruff raspy voice would be perfect for the role, but he turned them down.
+In Nancy Cartwright's autobiography My Life as a 10-Year-Old Boy, she comments that the episode's script was a "gem" and recalls that Douglas's recording session, which was directed by Weinstein, was fraught with interruptions.
 He refused to wear the earphones supplied to him in the recording studio, saying they hurt his ears, so he was unable to hear Weinstein from his booth.
-Cartwright directed Douglas, who was in a hurry and said that he would do two takes per line at the most.
-However, despite reading his lines all at once, he only had trouble with one scene; the scene in which Lampwick tells Bart he created Itchy & Scratchy required three takes, as Douglas continuously misread the line "I changed all that" as "I charged all that".
-Cartwright managed to get him to do a third reading of the line by pretending to sneeze during his second take.
+Cartwright coached Douglas through his performance, who was in a hurry and insisted on doing a maximum of only two takes per line.
+Despite reading his lines all at once, he had trouble with one scene: the scene in which Lampwick tells Bart he created Itchy & the Scratchy required three takes, as Douglas continuously misread the line "I changed all that" as "I charged all that".
+Cartwright managed to get him to do a third, correct reading of the line by pretending to sneeze during his second take.

 In his script, Swartzwelder randomly paired David Brinkley and Suzanne Somers together as the parade commentators.
 The producers were unable to get Brinkley to play his part, so he was instead voiced by Harry Shearer.
 However, they were successful in getting Somers to voice herself.
-Roger Meyers Jr. was voiced by Alex Rocco, who also voiced the character in the episode "Itchy & Scratchy & Marge"; while the character had reappeared in several episodes, in those instances he was voiced by Hank Azaria.
-The episode also stars Pamela Hayden and Tress MacNeille, and Phil Hartman as lawyer Lionel Hutz.
+Roger Meyers Jr. was voiced by Alex Rocco, who also voiced the character in "Itchy & Scratchy & Marge"; while the character had reappeared in several episodes, in those instances he was voiced by Hank Azaria.
+The episode also features recurring guest star Phil Hartman as lawyer Lionel Hutz.